COMMUNITY ART DAY: PRINTMAKING | SATURDAY, MARCH 17 | 11:00 AM – 2:00 PM | FREE

 Drop in for hands-on activities, printmaking demos, and gallery tours led by exhibiting artists

 BEAU SOIR ENSEMBLE | SUNDAY, APRIL 8 | 4:00 PM | TICKETED

 Special classical chamber music concert presented in the Kay Gallery

 The exhibition Making Our Mark features the work of seven printmakers who present a variety of prints along with drawings, paintings, assemblages, and small sculptures.
 The group includes award-winning artists Jenny Freestone, Pauline Jakobsberg, Lee Newman, Margaret Adams Parker, Terry Svat, Ellen Verdon Winkler, and Max-Karl Winkler.
-The exhibition will include examples of a wide range of printmaking processes and techniques which inlcude etching, aquatint, drypoint, engraving, direct gravure, photogravure, solarplate etching, silicone etching, collagraph, and silkscreen.
-All the members of this group have widely exhibited their work regionally, nationally, and internationally, and several have works held in public collections which include the Library of Congress, Corcoran Gallery of Art, National Gallery of Art, National Museum of Women in the Arts.
+The exhibition is highlighted by examples of a wide range of printmaking processes and techniques such as drypoint, etching, aquatint, woodcut, direct gravure, photogravure, silkscreen, monotype and collagraph.
+All members of this group have widely exhibited their work regionally, nationally, and internationally, and several have works held in public collections which include the Library of Congress, Corcoran Gallery of Art, National Gallery of Art, and the National Museum of Women in the Arts.